Tutorials

 Behaviour

-The py_trees_ros_tutorials.behaviours.ScanContext is the context switching behaviour constructed for this tutorial.
+context switching behaviour constructed for this tutorial.

-• initialise(): trigger a sequence service calls to cache and set the /safety_sensors/enabled parameter to True
+initialise(): trigger a sequence service calls to cache and set the /safety_sensors/enabled parameter to Trueupdate(): complete the chain of service calls & maintain the contextterminate(): reset the parameter to the cached value

 Context Switching

-digraph pastafarianism {
+![digraph pastafarianism {

 graph [fontname="times-roman"];